sacielo/markdown-cv/index.md

 `2022-Today`
 - [DPEcho](https://github.com/LRZ-BADW/DPEcho)<br>
 Through this code development project, cerried on with Intel support, I became **proficient in heterogenous computing** with SYCL.
-Born as SYCL porting of the GR-MHD ECHO code, its focus shifted to its **excellent benchmarking capabilities**, including CPU and GPU **energy-to-solution **measurement, on both HPC-grade and consumer-grade hardware.
+Born as SYCL porting of the GR-MHD ECHO code, its focus shifted to its **excellent benchmarking capabilities**, including CPU and GPU **energy-to-solution** measurements, on both HPC-grade and consumer-grade hardware.

 `2020-Today`
 - Python on Intel hardware